Zeyu-Li/Unity-Tutorial-2D/README.md

 ### 	7. Camera

-The camera will capture things on from the scene to project onto the play window.
+The camera will capture things from the scene to project onto the play window.

 The most important setting for a camera object is the size.
 Changing the size will change the view for the user.